Linaro/website/_pages/windows-on-arm.md

 ---
 title: Windows on Arm Project
 description: >
-  Linaro, Microsoft, Qualcomm, Arm and CIX Technology are working together to build a Windows on Arm ecosystem which supports native development.
+  Linaro, Microsoft, Arm, Qualcomm and CIX Technology are building a Windows on Arm ecosystem to support native development.
 Read more here!
 permalink: /windows-on-arm/
 keywords:
   - Arm software